moltenform/scite-files/files/api_files.md

 An api file is a plain text file with one entry per line.

-You can generate api files for your own source code, one of these tools may be helpful:
+To generate api files for your own source code, one of these tools may be helpful:

 * For C/C++ headers, an API file can be generated using [ctags](http://ctags.sourceforge.net/) and then the [tags2api](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/tags2api.py) Python script (which assumes C/C++ source) on the tags file to grab complete multiple line function prototypes.
 Some common headers surround parameter lists with a __P macro and may have comments.
 The [cleanapi](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/cleanapi.cc) utility may be used on these files
 * For Python modules, there is a [gen_python](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/gen_python_api.py) script